nus-cs2103-AY2122S1/ip/docs/README.md

 Use the view command to view scheduled tasks for a day.
 -> view DD/MM/YYYY
 Command Example: view 23/09/2021

+If you have observed that your tasks are not being stored or retrieved well, kindly check the Console or the file "storageLog.log" to identify the error.
 ```

 The Chatbot would print the list of executable commands and their details.